kaelzhang/node-comment-json/README.md

 //   name: "comment-json"
 // }

-json.stringify(obj, null, 2); // Will be the same as package.json
+json.stringify(obj, null, 2);
+// Will be the same as package.json,
+// which will be very useful if we use a json file to store configurations.
 ```

 ## json.parse(string, [reviver=null], [removes_comments=false])